zowe/docs-site/docs/user-guide/generate-certificates.md

 The `zwe init certificate` command will generate a certificate based on the `zowe.yaml` values in the `zowe.setup.certificate` section.
 These certificate values used at runtime are referenced in the `zowe.yanl` section `zowe.certificates`.
 Specify `--update-config` for the `zwe` command to update the runtime `zowe.certificates` section to reference the generated certificate generated from the `zowe.setup.certificate`.

-The follow command output shows generation of a self signed PKCS12 certificate using the default values.
+The following command output shows generation of a self signed PKCS12 certificate using the default values.
 Some detailed output messages have been omitted, but the flow can be viewed that creates the CA, creates the keystore and adds the CA to it,  create the certificate and adds that to the keystore,  creates the truststore,  changes directory permissions to restrict access to the private key.

 ```
 #>zwe init certificate -c ./zowe.yaml --update-config